 Limits for both are usually defined as: UK, EU, worldwide excluding USA & Canada, and worldwide.
-Your quote will have a combination of the two.
+Your professional indemnity quote will have a combination of the two.

-Claims made for contracts written under US and Canadian law are usually excluded as standard, but can be covered.
+Claims made for contracts written under US and Canadian law are usually excluded as standard, but can be covered on request.
 Due to the claims-happy culture of American and Canadian markets, cover in these countries needs special underwriting and can cost quite a bit.

 More about that here.

 Translates as: the amount you pay towards a claim.
 It's usually only applicable when your insurer has to pay compensation or damages, or if it has to use external legal help.
 If your insurer uses their own legal team to defend you, you might get away without paying a penny.

 Generally, a higher excess means a lower premium.

 Retro for short.
 This marks the earliest date from which your work is covered, regardless of the start date of the policy.
 In other words, the insurer extends cover backwards, beyond the start date of the policy, to pick up potential claims from work you’ve already done.